 Minimum federal and/or state standards stipulate that you must be in Good Academic Standing and maintain Satisfactory Academic Progress.
-Specific detailed regulations differ for federal and state aid but cover the same general areas (see page 23).
+Specific detailed regulations differ for federal and state aid but cover the same general areas (see page 26).
 We will attempt to notify you if you fall below the minimum requirements.
 However, it is your responsibility to be aware of the standards and your own progress.
 Check your current status on your myCayuga account.
+MyCayuga and CCC email are our official means of communication with you.
+Please check these often for any changes to your requirements and your account.